valantic/vue-template/README.md

 Please note, that the living styleguide has its on section in `/app/styleguide` where you can find `components`, `routes` and anything else, which is only related to the living styleguide.
 This makes it more easy to identify and split out unneeded code during the build.

-### Mock data

-You can share the mock data from the demo pages with the vue-styleguidist by importing them into the global mixin which is defined inside `app/setup/styleguide.options.js`.
-They will be merged with the `data()` object of each component which is displayed inside the component styleguide.
-Access the data with `mockData.<yourKey>` (e.g. `<c-cms-wrapper :components="mockData.cCmsWrapperMockData" />`).

 ## Webpack

 ### Path alias